ziadadel001/user-authentication-system/README.md

 ## Description

-This system is a simple authentication system designed for user authentication based on their username and password only.
-It consists of several PHP files that handle user login, registration, and logout.
+**This system is a simple authentication system designed for user authentication based on their username and password only.** It consists of several PHP files that handle user login, registration, and logout.

-## Files

-### 1. login.php
-### 2. Signup.php
-### 3. logout.php
-### 4. Index.php
+**You also have the option to use a file controller to handle all functions seamlessly, consolidating them into a single file for improved organization and maintenance.**